vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 The fourth school of Saivaism owed its existence to a descendant of Tryambaka on his daughter's side and, there fore, was called Ardha-Tryambaka.
 The evidence which we have been able to collect so far leads us to think that it is the same system as that which is referred to in the Tantrā loka as Kula-Prakriyā.
 For, acccording to the statement of Jayaratha in the introduction to T. A., Ah.
 I, S. 7, Abhinava deals with the teachings of both the Tantra and the Kula in his Tantrāloka.
 Abhinava also pays his homage to his teachers in both the schools, as the following quotation shows :

-"Evanca tantraprakriyopāsannagurvabhimukhikaranā nantaram viśrāntisthānatayā kulaprakriyāgurum api utkarşayati."
+"Evanca tantraprakriyopāsannagurvabhimukhikaranā nantaram viśrāntisthānatayā kulaprakriyāgurum api utkarṣayati."

 T. A., Comm., I, 31.